nmattei/cmps3160/syllabus.md

 Tulane University strives to make all learning experiences as accessible as possible.
 If you anticipate or experience academic barriers based on your disability, please let me know immediately so that we can privately discuss options.
 I will never ask for medical documentation from you to support potential accommodation needs.
 Instead, to establish reasonable accommodations, I may request that you register with the Goldman Center for Student Accessibility.
 After registration, make arrangements with me as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
 Goldman Center contact information: goldman@tulane.edu; (504) 862-8433; [http://accessibility.tulane.edu](http://accessibility.tulane.edu).

-### Recording of Class Sessions

-Recording class sessions: Classes will be recorded and the recordings will be posted to Canvas.
-Students may not post a class recording elsewhere, either wholly or in part.
-Instructors may use a class recording in another course or in a subsequent semester.

 ### Code of Academic Conduct and Academic Integrity